-where h is height (cm), hy-1 is height (cm) from the previous year, hmax is the maximum tree height (cm), and gs is the growth rate (cm yr-1).
+where h is tree height (cm), hy-1 is height (cm) in the previous year, hmax is the maximum (asymptotic) height (cm), and gs is growth rate (cm yr-1).
 We held hmax at the same value as Higgins (2012), 600 cm.

-Mean fire return interval and MAR
+Fire frequency

-Gridded mean annual rainfall from worldclim was overlaid across the rasterized mean fire return interval (MFRI) for Kruger National Park, South Africa (Hijmans et al. 2005, Smit et al. 2012).
-Smit et al. (2012) mapped fire extents from a 65 year period at Kruger National Park to calculate mean fire return interval.
+Gridded mean annual rainfall from worldclim was overlaid across a raster layer of mean fire return interval (MFRI) for Kruger National Park, South Africa (Hijmans et al. 2005, Smit et al. 2012).
+Smit et al. (2012) mapped fire extents from a 65-year period in Kruger National Park to calculate mean fire return interval.
 We modeled MFRI as a function of MAR by fitting a generalized linear model (glm) with a gamma distribution and a log link function.
 We compared this to a null model (MFRI ~ 1) and selected based on a likelihood ratio test as well as analyses of model suitably plots.
 We calculated the 95% confidence interval of the relationship between MFRI and MAR and sampled within this space for values relating this bivariate relationship.
-We were thus able to capture the variation in fire return intervals as a function of rainfall, which has been noted as important in providing opportunities for tree escape ((Smit et al. 2010)
+We were thus able to capture the variation in fire return intervals as a function of rainfall, which has been noted as important in providing opportunities for tree escape (Smit et al. 2010)

-Fire intensity and MAR
+Fire intensity